Fence Installation Cost

 Fence posts connect the fence panels to one another and keep them secured.

-You have two choices of fence post materials: wooden or concrete.
+You have two choices of pmaterials to choose from, timber fence posts or heavy duty posts made from concrete.

 The table below summarises the fence post price differences between these two options for different-sized posts.